We are going to explore the difference between VTV vs VOO:

 Usually, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.

 Buying fractional shares allows you to maximize your investment.
 This is great for shares of VOO due to its high price per share.

 There are two easy ways to invest in VOO or VTV commission-free.

 - M1 Finance (Use this link for $50 when you open a new account)

 Both of these options are free.
 This is important because fees can lower our returns.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VOO, VTV, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VOO, VTV, and thousands of other stocks.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.